DIRECTV Stream & Sling TV Offer Free Premium Channels - The TV Answer Man!

 Sling TV, which has been offering the first month of its base monthly $35 packages for 50 percent off, is now including a free month of Showtime, Starz and Epix in the deal.
 The Dish-owned streamer does not say at its web site how long the promotional bundle will be available, but it’s only good to new customers.

 DIRECTV Stream, the sister service of DIRECTV, the satellite TV operator, has been offering $15 off the first two months of its packages.
 But Stream is now including three months free of HBO Max, Showtime, Starz, Epix and Cinemax.
+(Note: Free HBO Max requires a Choice plan or above; the other premiums are available in all packages.)

 Click Amazon: Today’s Best-Selling TV Antennas!